EU adds Saudi Arabia to dirty-money blacklist, upsets Britain

 Critics said the list fell short of including several countries involved in money-laundering scandals in Europe.

 “Some of the biggest dirty-money washing machines are still missing.
-These include Russia, the City of London and its offshore territories as well as Azerbaijan,” said Greens lawmaker Sven Giegold, who sits in the European Parliament special committee on financial crimes.
+These include Russia, the City of London and its offshore territories, as well as Azerbaijan,” said Greens lawmaker Sven Giegold, who sits in the European Parliament special committee on financial crimes.

 Jourova said the commission will continue monitoring other jurisdictions not yet listed.
 Among the states that will be closely monitored are the United States and Russia.

-Additional reporting by Alistair Smout in London; Writing by Francesco Guarascio in Brussels; editing by Philip Blenkinsop and Mark Heinrich
+Additional reporting by Alistair Smout in London and Mohamed El-Sherif in Cairo; Writing by Francesco Guarascio in Brussels; editing by Mark Heinrich and Rosalba O'Brien